2024 Life Settlements Industry Report

 The uncertainty of future costs can also lengthen the life settlement process, as buyers spend more time evaluating.
 A longer process can dissuade the policyholder who needs to liquidate right away.
 Policyholders who can’t get an estimate on the policy’s value immediately may turn to other options.

-Harbor Life Brokerage has invested in artificial intelligence that predicts insurance premiums so life settlement buyers and sellers can more easily predict their future costs.
+Harbor Life has invested in artificial intelligence that predicts insurance premiums so life settlement buyers and sellers can more easily predict their future costs.
 The technology aggregates one of the world’s largest databases of optimized insurance premiums and incorporates predictive analysis to give policyholders, agents, advisors, and investors insight into premiums going forward.
 The resulting data supports instant quotes on policy value and eases risk for investors while giving sellers a better idea of the costs they’d spend maintaining the policy over time.

 6. Over-emphasis of death benefit’s tax efficiency